iframe-resizer/docs/src/content/docs/introduction.md

 - Simplified message passing between the iframe and the parent page
 - Automatic domain authentication

-It can also be combined with [viewer.js](https://viewerjs.org) to display PDF and ODF documents in an iframe.
+When combined with [viewer.js](https://viewerjs.org) it can even size iframes containing PDF and ODF documents.

 ## Version 5